 Jessie Anderson

-The Student of the Year Award recognizes a current student enrolled in an ANFP dietary managers program who exemplifies dedication, hard work, and commitment to earning the credential and pursuing a career in the foodservice industry.
+The Student of the Year Award recognizes a current student enrolled in an ANFP dietary managers program who exemplifies dedication, hard work, and commitment to earning the CDM, CFPP credential and pursuing a career in the foodservice industry.

 Horizon Award